-In Reception and Nursery, the children have their own set of learning behaviours that we believe matter most and help them to be successful learners.
+In Nursery and Reception, the children have their own set of learning behaviours which we believe matter most and help them to be successful learners.
 These are referred to as our ‘Learning Gems’ They consist of:

-We encourage them to develop and demonstrate these through their work and play.
-They are a set of behaviours for the children to aspire towards and activities within the EYFS are designed to encourage the children’s development towards competency and confidence in these.
+We encourage them to develop and demonstrate these throughout their work and play.
+These links closely to the characteristics of effective learning which is set out in the statuary framework and encourage children to be creative and critical thinkers that embrace new challenges.
+This links closely with our ethos and values across the school.
+Activities within the EYFS are designed to encourage the children’s development towards competency and confidence in these learning behaviours.

-Our learning 10 behaviours which we believe children should display when engaging with the curriculum, consist of:
+Our learning behaviours ‘Standing Together Six” (launching June 2022) which we believe children across KS1 and KS2 should display when engaging with the curriculum, consist of:

 The curriculum should be seen as much in terms of experience as of the knowledge and skills that children should acquire.
 It should also be equally concerned with personal and faith development, positive behaviour and relationships.